ritik307/ritik307/README.md

 <h2 align="center">My skills</h2>

 <p align="center">
-I am a front end software and web developer with a keen interest in designing elegant solutions to technical problems.
+I am a full-stack developer with a keen interest in designing elegant solutions to technical problems.
 I am skilled in problem-solving and can leverage full knowledge and experience to build and scale user-centered software designs.
 I am a highly motivated self-starter and team player.
 Also, I'm a quick learner and have a keen eye for detail.

 </p>